jrng/cui/README.md

 are build with CUI automatically.
 Just run one of the `build_*` files mentioned above.

   - `color_tool` - Color conversion tool
+  - `file_search` - A file search utility
-  - `image_viewer` - Simple image viewer which supports QOI and JPEG
+  - `image_viewer` - Simple image viewer which supports QOI, BMP and JPEG
   - `interface_browser` - An overview app for all the available widget types